nimbekarnd/Wall-follower-in-ROS-using-Python/README.md

 To execute the same, I created one python package(FinalProject_ws) which has one module (motion_plan).

+### Follow_wall.py:

-1. Follow_wall.py: This program consists of various fiunctions to check if the bot has detected a wall and based on the distance from obstacle on right side and left side, the program will either enter the algorithm for Right wall follower or the Left wall follower.
+This program consists of various fiunctions to check if the bot has detected a wall and based on the distance from obstacle on right side and left side, the program will either enter the algorithm for Right wall follower or the Left wall follower.

 ## Instructions to run the code:(In PyCharm)

-1. Download the 'FinalProject_Nimbekar.zip' folder from Canvas and unzip it.
+* **Download the 'FinalProject_Nimbekar.zip' folder from Canvas and unzip it.

+* **Run the `roscore` command in terminal to start ros.

-2. Run the maze in one terminal:
+* **Run the maze in one terminal:
 ```
 roslaunch maze maze.launch
 ```
-3. Run the Code in another terminal:
+* **Then run the Code in another terminal:
 ```
 rosrun motion_plan follow_wall.py
 ```
-4. Manually stop the code once the maze is cleared.
+* **Manually stop the code once the maze is cleared.